top of page

 she was 10.
 It was about the marsh hens that lived in the marsh in front of their Ottawa Valley farm home.
 The magazine sent her $1.
 Since then, she has published non-fiction stories in magazines in Canada, the United States, Australia and Great Britain.
 And recently, she has written non-fiction books for adults.
 But her goal is to write children’s books and her first three picture books have recently been published – Air-Crazy, Fascinating Stories of Canadian Women in the Air, Libres Comme L'air and Air-Crazy Too.

-When she’s not writing, she’s an active volunteer with the Royal Ontario Museum, having headed the 600-strong volunteer contingent at the ROM and the international travel program there, ROMtravel.
+When she’s not writing, she’s an active volunteer with the Royal Ontario Museum, having headed the 600-strong volunteer contingent at the ROM and the international travel program, ROMtravel.
 She likes gardening – her backyard was featured one year on Toronto’s “Secret Gardens” tours.
 Liz sails in summer and in the winter reads mystery stories and historical fiction and writes her own stories.
 And she gives thanks for her two adult children who often dig her out of trouble in computer land.

 Now available!